rwing2k/vagrant-ansible-aws/README.md

 # Using Vagrant and Ansible with AWS
-# Notice: Requires a Linux Debian Netinst VM
+# Starting with a local VM with Linux Debian Netinst
 # Configure Linux

 apt-get update